The first printed folio map of North America and the most iconic American chart of the 16th century.

 By the late 16th century, the French had already claimed large swathes along the eastern seaboard.
 Their influence is evidenced by the label’ NOVA FRANCIA’, written in the largest font on the map.
 Internal trade networks were widespread and well-developed in French Canada, especially the trade in furs.
 Most of the goods accumulated in this great wilderness were subsequently carried to a network of waterways before being transported by river to a large Iroquois settlement located on an island where the rivers run into St. Lawrence Bay.
 Regarding trade, infrastructure, and defense, this settlement, labeled ‘Hochalaga’ on the map, held an ideal position in the landscape.

 Figure 5: The St. Lawerence River reaches far into the North American interior, hinting at a transcontinental passage.
-At center (circled in red), we see ‘Hochalaga,’ the St Lawrence Iroquoian settlement that predated Montreal.
+At the center (circled in red), we see ‘Hochalaga,’ the St Lawrence Iroquoian settlement that predated Montreal.

-As he has done in other parts of the map, De Jode annotates this region not nearby but where open space is available.
-Thus an account of the demographic composition of tribes occupying the region of St. Lawerence, Newfoundland, and Labrador, which describes the peoples as ‘benign and humane,’ is placed in California on the left side of the map.
+As he has done in other parts of the map, De Jode annotates that this region is not nearby but where open space is available.
+Thus, an account of the demographic composition of tribes occupying the region of St. Lawerence, Newfoundland, and Labrador, which describes the peoples as ‘benign and humane,’ is placed in California on the left side of the map.
 The comment supposedly pertains to the entire region between Florida and the land of Baccalaos — an enigmatic term also used in the map’s title.

 Baccalaos is a common toponym on 16th and early 17th-century maps, but its placement and designation shift around.
-It is generally fixed to the northeast of the continent and is associated with one or all of Nova Scotia, Newfoundland, or Labrador.
+It is generally fixed to the continent’s northeast and is associated with one or all of Nova Scotia, Newfoundland, or Labrador.
 On De Jode’s map, it refers to Newfoundland Island.
 But to muddle the issue further (especially given De Jode’s mentions of Cabot), we have come across an esoteric reference from the voyages of Sebastian Cabot, who, after sailing south along America’s east coast, entered the Gulf of Mexico so ‘…as to have the island of Cuba on his left hand.
-Cabot supposedly named the coastal lands west of Florida ‘Baccalaos’ after the abundance of a large fish which the natives termed the same way (Notices respecting the voyage of Sebastian Cabot to the northwest, from Peter Martyr ab Algeria. in Kerr, 1811).
+Cabot supposedly named the coastal lands west of Florida ‘Baccalaos’ after the abundance of a large fish, which the natives termed the same way (Notices respecting the voyage of Sebastian Cabot to the northwest, from Peter Martyr ab Algeria. in Kerr, 1811).

 Lake Conibas